top of page

 This is a common way used by many investors but comes with big risks as legally, you have no ownership rights in the property.

-This means if the relationship sours and your friend or family member plays you out, you have no recourse except to pursue a legal route.
+This means if the relationship sours and your friend or family member plays you out, you have no recourse except to pursue a legal action.

 At the same time, this may cause significant grief to the 'owner' of the property if they should decide to apply for a BTO flat, purchase an executive condominium or even a private property of their own in the future as they either would be disqualified or financially penalized for it.